DUEL COMMANDER COMPREHENSIVE RULES

 400.1.
 If not stated in this section of the present document, any rule has to follow the official rules defined in section “903.
 Commander” in the Magic The Gathering Comprehensive Rules.

 401.1.
-When explicitly stated in the present document, if any rules specification differs from the ones you find in the Magic The Gathering Comprehensive Rules, this document’s contents take precedence over the Magic The Gathering Comprehensive Rules.
+When explicitly stated in the present document, if any rule specification differs from the ones you find in the Magic The Gathering Comprehensive Rules, this document contents take precedence over the Magic The Gathering Comprehensive Rules.

 402. Duel Commander decks structure

 402.1.
 A Duel Commander deck has to follow the construction rules defined in the official Magic The Gathering Comprehensive Rules at section 903.5.
-Which means each deck must contain exactly 100 cards, one of them being the Commander and the 99 other ones being the player’s starting library, among other considerations (or 2 commander cards both with partner mechanic and 98 other ones), with one possible companion as a card that starts outside games.
+Which means each deck must contain exactly 100 cards, one of them being the Commander and the 99 other ones being the player’s starting library, among other considerations (possibly modulated differently by specific keywords), with one possible companion as a card that starts outside games.

 403.1.
 Choosing a commander